ryanjmccall/prod_mle_capstone/README.md

 ## Running

-Run the ML training pipeline from CL:
+Run the ML training pipeline from CL to prepare the data and train a model:
 `python src/sentiment_classifier/pipeline.py`

-# TODO argument to specify the path to the CONFIG

-Optionally, run a Bayes optimized hyperparameter search instead of model training/testing:
+Instead of training a model, run a Bayesian hyperparameter search:
 `python src/sentiment_classifier/pipeline.py --search`

+in either case, the results are stored to `data/results/*`

 ## Docker